Pagination

 • Enter the Cursor variable name.

 • Select the Cursor field.
-You will need to have created the field in Airtable and / or mapped the relevant response field to this field.
+You should already have created this field in Airtable and / or mapped the relevant response field to this field.
 Typically, this is an ID field or a pagination cursor field in the response.

 • You can optionally enter a Page size variable or just a Page size value.
 This will help Data Fetcher know when to stop paginating if you have selected the Fetch all pages option.